-- Infrastructure aspects. - o It is highly desirable that a model performs well on most of the most powerful HPCs available.
+- It is highly desirable that a model performs well on most of the most powerful HPCs available.
 In practice, this requires that the code is parallelised (using domain decomposition with MPI and/or OpenMP), is not excessively memory bound (particularly on CPU machines), and supports the low-level parallel processing required by GPUs.
-This requires analysis of the scalability and portability of the code as well as the restartability and reproducibility of the numerical ocean model solution. - Workflow tools can support proper monitoring of the computing process workflow and facilitate troubleshooting as well as scalability of the operational configuration. - o the network is an essential element in the infrastructure of an operational chain, it must allow an effective link between the distribution centres upstream and downstream of the production centres. - Storage must be linked to the HPC centre to ensure effective back-up of production and enable production to be restarted if necessary. - Interfaces.
-To appropriately handle the spatio-temporal scale of the ocean process that requires reproduction, the following is necessary: - Select a proper state-of-the-art option for subgrid scale parameterization: if the option is incompatible, the model should be able to generate an error message and stop. - O Use state-of-the-art bathymetries for the setup of new configurations.
-The user should also be able to use and specify smoothing techniques that can be applied to avoid model instabilities, whereas taking into account the topographical peculiarities that can play a fundamental role especially in coastal models. - Specify time-varying river inflows (i.e., discharges, nutrients) as inputs, generated from climatologies or from real-time data (e.g., from observations). - Specify surface fluxes of momentum, heat, and freshwater and ancillary data such as surface temperatures and surface wave fields. - Couple the model to models of other physical systems (e.g., atmospheric, sea-ice or wave models) through one or more of the standard coupling systems (e.g., OASIS, US system, etc.); in some cases (like with waves and sea-ice) alternative or ad-hoc coupling approaches should be provided. - Run biogeochemical (BGC) models as part of the overall integration (on-line coupling) or generate data to run the BGC model in off-line mode.
+This requires analysis of the scalability and portability of the code as well as the restartability and reproducibility of the numerical ocean model solution. - Workflow tools can support proper monitoring of the computing process lifecycle and facilitate troubleshooting as well as scalability of the operational configuration.

+- the network is an essential element in the infrastructure of an operational chain, it must allow an effective link between the distribution centres upstream and downstream of the production centres. - Storage must be linked to the HPC centre to ensure effective back-up of production and enable production to be restarted if necessary. - Interfaces.
+In order to properly address the spatio-temporal scale of the ocean process to reproduce, it is needed to: - Select a proper state-of-the-art option for subgrid scale parameterization: if the option is incompatible, the model should be able to generate an error message and stop. - Use state-of-the-art bathymetries for the setup of new configurations.
+The user should also be able to use and specify smoothing techniques that can be applied to avoid model instabilities, whereas taking into account the topographical peculiarities that can play a fundamental role especially in coastal models. - Specify time-varying river inflows (i.e., discharges, nutrients) as inputs, generated from climatologies or from real-time data (e.g., from observations). - Specify surface fluxes of momentum, heat, and freshwater and ancillary data such as surface temperatures and surface wave fields. - Couple the model to models of other physical systems (e.g., atmospheric, sea-ice or wave models) through one or more of the standard coupling systems (e.g., OASIS, US system, etc.); in some cases (like with waves and sea-ice) alternative or ad-hoc coupling approaches should be provided. - Run biogeochemical (BGC) models as part of the overall integration (on-line coupling) or generate data to run the BGC model in off-line mode. - 195 Interface the ocean model with data assimilation systems. - Generate re-start and diagnostic files in a flexible manner. - Design and documentation.
+To meet quality assurance requirements, it is highly desirable that the model: - Has a clear design. - Has a well-chosen modularity. - 200 \circ Is easily readable. - Is written in a familiar language (such as Fortran90 or Python). - Has a users' guide and a developers' guide. - Can be further developed without excessive effort. - Sustained support.
+The model needs to be sustainably supported by a lead agency, a consortium of agencies, a committed user community or a combination of the above.
+This support should aim to ensure that: - The model's formulation is improved as the state of the art evolves. - Novel improvements are documented in peer reviewed publications. - The code documentation is openly available and kept up to date.